 Salt – optional especially if your nut butter is salted

 Sugar free Monk fruit syrup – this is a delicious natural syrup, with no sugar, no carbs with a delicious maple flavor.
 You won’t believe it is sugar free as it taste like real maple syrup.
 I always use Lakanto Sweetener, I get you 20 % discount if you order from my link HERE and use SWEETASHONEY code at the check out.

 Refrigerate for 3 hours or overnight

 I highly recommend you refrigerate this pudding for at least 3 hours.
 While this pudding taste absolutely amazing straight away, waiting to give some extra time for the chia seeds fiber to absorb the liquid.
 It will create the most delicious silky smooth pudding.

 Easy low carb breakfast meal prep

 If you love breakfast meal prep as I do, you can make this peanut butter chia pudding on Sunday.
 Store in an airtight container and serve portion every morning.
-This recipe serve 6 portions, 295 kcal per serve including 11 g protein and 10g net carbs.
+This recipe serve 8 portions resulting in 6.4 grams net carbs per serve.
 I always have half of my carbs for breakfast and this peanut butter chia pudding keeps me full for at least 5 hours.